 ERIC (Education Resource Information Center) is a database maintained by the U. S. Department of Education.

 These multidisciplinary databases include content on education as well as a number of other subjects.
-To access the Library's subject-specific databases, go to the Articles & Research Databases link under FIND on the Library homepage and then the By subject/I want to do research in... link.
+To access the Library's subject-specific databases, go to the Articles & Research Databases link under FIND on the Library homepage and then the By Subject.

 You will be asked for a username and password if you are accessing these databases from off campus - just use your D2L credentials (NetID/password).